alexholmes/blog/_posts/2012-08-16-full-jekyll-VM-setup.markdown

 ---
 layout: post
-title: Installing and running nginx, jekyll and your blog from scratch
+title: Installing and running Nginx, Jekyll and your blog from scratch
 date: 2012-08-16 19:56:00 -05:00
 categories:
   -- nginx